 We strive to give our Sixth Formers every opportunity to maximise their enjoyment of learning for its own sake, by minimising academic competition and pressure.
 Our extensive Enrichment and Extra-curricular programmes help our students to develop as independent young adults who are confident in their achievements as well as the direction they will follow.

 Hand in hand with this is the outstanding pastoral care that we are able to offer.
-Each student has a personal tutor who they will see every day during the twenty minute form time and for a fifty minute tutorial session weekly.
+Each student has a personal tutor who they will see every day during the 20-minute form time and for a 50-minute tutorial session weekly.

 Our aim is to help every student in our care realise their full potential.
 Our approach encourages critical thinking, independent study, experimentation, exploration and extensive reading.
 These are precisely the qualities that the Cambridge Assessment Study shows that university lecturers and admissions tutors are looking for.